 By 2010 Korea Aerospace Industries (KAI), South Korea's only aircraft maker, remained ambitious about building attack helicopters based on the technologies accrued from the three-year-long Surion KUH development.
 Of the accumulated skills, KAI says, 1,548, or 97.5 percent, could be directly applied to building a "KUH-based" attack helicopter in which the armament design for the T/A-50, the armed variant of the T-50 supersonic trainer jet, also could be used.

-KAI envisions four options regarding the development of the Korea Attack Helicopter (KAH) to replace the aging fleet of 500MD TOW and AH-1S attack helicopters flown by the South Korean Army.
+KAI envisioned four options regarding the development of the Korea Attack Helicopter (KAH) to replace the aging fleet of 500MD TOW and AH-1S attack helicopters flown by the South Korean Army.

-- The first scheme is the development of an attack helicopter with a new body, including the cockpit, but otherwise retaining as much as possible from the KUH.
+- The first scheme was the development of an attack helicopter with a new body, including the cockpit, but otherwise retaining as much as possible from the KUH.
 The U.S. AH-1S Cobra, Italy's A-129 Mangusta and South Africa's Rooivalk are the exemplary models.
-KAI considers the option ? which offers 63 percent commonality to the Surion spare parts including the rotor, engine and transmission ? as the "best."
+KAI considers the option - which offers 63 percent commonality to the Surion spare parts including the rotor, engine and transmission - as the "best."
 It would take about six years to develop the attack version, which could be armed with 16 Hellfire-level anti-tank missiles, 76 rockets and the 20-millimeter turret.

-- The second option is a derivative with a "tandem cockpit," a new stepped area grafted on to the Surion cabin, along with the wings and armament.
-KAI regards it as "realistic."
+- The second option was a derivative with a "tandem cockpit," a new stepped area grafted on to the Surion cabin, along with the wings and armament.
+KAI regarded it as "realistic."
 About five years would be necessary to develop the tandem cockpit variant.

-- The last scheme is the development of a light attack helicopter, about which the Army and the Joint Chiefs of Staff are in favor.
+- The last scheme was the development of a light attack helicopter, about which the Army and the Joint Chiefs of Staff are in favor.